ArthurZey/arthurzey.github.io/_posts/2021-09-10-24-hour-fitness.md

 \* A prorated dues amount may be due on your reactivation date to cover any billing period between your reactivation date and your next scheduled monthly dues debit.

+## 2021-04-08 12:25 MDT
+_From me to crmwebmail@24hourfit.com; subject "General Billing Inquiry"_

+Hi, Jomeo--

+Thank you for getting back to me explicitly and for explaining the amounts.

+When I corresponded with your customer service in late 2020, my membership was placed on an indefinite freeze, not until "the Clubs have reopened".
+Because of the closures, I have had to find an alternative gym solution.
+I did not authorize (nor was I even apprised in advance) resuming my membership as of March 12.
+How was I even supposed to know that you had intended to charge me for that or that I could even start using the clubs?
+If you unfreeze my membership, I should be apprised in advance.

+Regardless, a 1-month freeze is insufficient, as I am already under contract with a gym for many more months, so double-paying for a membership I won't use doesn't make sense.
+Please do not lift the freeze on May 8.

+Thank you again.

+## 2021-04-18 15:12 MDT
+_From me to crmwebmail@24hourfit.com; subject "General Billing Inquiry"_

+Hi there-- Checking in on this again.

+Thank you.

+## 2021-06-22 10:27 MDT
+_From me to crmwebmail@24hourfit.com; subject "General Billing Inquiry"_

+Hello again.
+I have not heard from you in over 2 months now.

+However, I noticed that you charged me $37.01 on June 1, which I did not authorize (and explicitly forbade!).
+I still have not been to any club., nor do I anticipate returning in the near future until my alternative membership contract runs out.

+Can you please refund that and prevent me from getting charged again until I'm ready to unfreeze?

+I hope you'll forgive my frustration, but this is getting seriously tiresome.

+Thank you.

+## 2021-06-29 09:14 MDT
+_From me to crmwebmail@24hourfit.com; subject "General Billing Inquiry"_

+Hello, again.
+It's been a week since my last email.
+I'm concerned that you will erroneously charge me again on Thursday (July 1), and we're going to be wrestling with yet another refund.

+Can you please attend to this matter as soon as possible?

+Thank you.

+## 2021-07-03 08:31 MDT
+_From me to crmwebmail@24hourfit.com; subject "General Billing Inquiry"_

+Now please also refund the July 1 charge of $36.74.

+I'm hoping I don't need to escalate this to my credit card company.

+Thank you.

+## 2021-07-06 12:03 MDT
+_From me to crmwebmail@24hourfit.com and customerservice@24hourfitness.com; subject "General Billing Inquiry"_

+Hello there.
+I will be requesting that my credit card company reverse these erroneous charges on Monday, July 12, if I don't hear back from you before then that you are refunding me $37.01 + $36.74 = $73.75.

+Thank you.

 ## 2021-07-08 11:32 MDT
 _From no_reply@24hourfitness.com to me; subject "24 Hour Fitness Refund Confirmation"_

 _Automated email issuing refund for 2021-06-01 charge of $37.01 and 2021-07-01 charge of $36.74, totaling $73.75._

+## 2021-07-13 15:58 MDT
+_From me to crmwebmail@24hourfit.com and customerservice@24hourfitness.com; subject "General Billing Inquiry"_

+Hello.
+I received the refunds; thank you.
+However, I haven't heard back from anybody explicitly.

+Are we going to go through the same dance in August?

+Thanks again.